 Another one from JLU was when Lex Luthor tried to resurrect Brainiac.
 He did this by hooking Tala up to a machine that sucked the life out of her, which given the timbre and volume of her scream, was exceedingly painful.
 Bruce Timm has stated in several interviews that Juliet Landau (Tala's voice actress) literally scared him with her performance.

 In Superman's nightmare during "Only a Dream", Lois' death takes place this way.
 The audience hears her scream, but the focus is on Superman's face, Eye Beams shooting out.
-It's averted in the next portion of his nightmare.
+It's subverted when he accidentally crushes Jimmy in the next portion of the nightmare.